dell/omnia/docs/source/Troubleshooting/knownissues.rst

 ``json-gw enable`` (To enable the JSON gateway)

-⦾ **Why does the task 'Initialize kubeadm' fail while running monitor.yml?**

-This issue is caused by incompatibility between Rocky 8.7 and kubernetes due to cri-o.
-For more information, `click here <https://github.com/cri-o/cri-o/issues/6197>`_.

 ⦾ **Why does PXE boot fail with tftp timeout or service timeout errors?**